algolia/algoliasearch-laravel/README.md

 ## Backend Search

-You could also use the `search` method but it's not recommended to implement a instant/realtime search experience from the backend (having a frontend search gives a better user experience):
+You could also use the `search` method, but it's not recommended to implement an instant/realtime search experience from the backend (having a frontend search gives a better user experience):

 ```php
 Contact::search('jon doe');